Erica B. E. Rogers

 Post Office Box 33009, Raleigh, NC 27636-3009

 Erica is a North Carolina State Bar Board Certified Specialist in Trademark Law.
 She assists individuals, small businesses, and large corporations with a wide array of intellectual property matters.
 Her practice focuses on trademark selection and clearance, trademark prosecution and registration, and trademark portfolio management.
-She also routinely engages in resolving trademark disputes, including drafting cease and desist letters, negotiating coexistence agreements, providing subject matter expertise for litigation in federal court, and handling cases before the Trademark Trial and Appeal Board (TTAB).
+She also routinely engages in resolving trademark disputes, including drafting and responding to cease-and-desist letters, negotiating coexistence agreements, assisting in trademark infringement litigation in federal court, and handling cases before the Trademark Trial and Appeal Board (TTAB).
 Erica assists with copyright matters, often in the form of counseling clients on ownership, acquisition, protection, and enforcement.
-She resolves internet and domain law issues and develops terms of use and privacy policies for websites and mobile applications.
+Erica also drafts and negotiates software, name, image, and likeness, and other intellectual property license agreements.
 She understands the personal, financial, and meaningful effort clients invest in their intellectual property, and her background and work reflect this understanding.

 Erica's focus on intellectual property law extends to assisting with transactional, licensing, and various business matters in multiple industries, including matters in the hemp and CBD industries.
 She is available to assist hemp breeders, growers, processors, manufacturers, distributors, retailers, and other market participants with brand protection for hemp and hemp-derived marks, Federal, state, and local legal and regulatory compliance matters, and agreements within the industry.